-The cargo compartment lighting is also switched on by the motion detector in the cargo compartment of Cargo Vans equipped with this feature.
+The load compartment lighting is also switched on by the motion detector in the load compartment on panel vans equipped with this feature.

 If the motion detector detects a movement in the cargo compartment when the vehicle is stationary, the cargo compartment lighting switches on for approximately two minutes.